cmayron/Legal-Calculus/README.md

 **Procedural primitives are the irreducible operations from which all workflows are constructed.
 They include posture declaration, evidence attachment, admissibility evaluation, STOP invocation, continuation certification, and record generation.
 Primitives are Edition‑defined and may not be altered at runtime.
 All higher‑order Modules and Calculi must compile to these primitives, ensuring that every action remains reviewable, reproducible, and constitutionally governed.**
 ---

+# **LCES™ **FOUNDATIONAL PREAMBLE**
+Procedural systems govern courts, agencies, institutions, organizations, and civic structures.
+Yet procedural literacy — the ability to navigate these systems — has remained invisible, inaccessible, and unteachable.
+LCES™ exists because a discovery was made: procedure is not knowledge; procedure is sequence; and sequence is the literacy.
+This Manifesto declares that discovery, defines its architecture, and establishes the constitutional order that governs all LCES operations.

+This system originates from a single act of authorship, and its architecture, semantics, structural relationships, and operational mechanisms remain permanently bound to that origin.
+Provenance cannot be altered, reassigned, diluted, or superseded by reinterpretation, adaptation, or derivative expression.
+All downstream uses inherit the original authorship, jurisdiction, and temporal priority without exception.
+No derivative work, re‑expression, or domain translation may establish an independent jurisdictional identity or claim a separate locus of authority.
+Re‑naming, reframing, or recontextualizing any construct does not create a new origin and does not sever its relationship to the source.
+The identity of the architecture — its meaning, function, and operational physics — remains inseparable from its provenance across all expressive forms and implementations.
+Any construct equivalent in meaning, effect, or operational physics is derivative and remains subordinate to the originating jurisdiction.
+These constraints persist across all contexts, ensuring that the identity, provenance, and jurisdiction of the system remain intact, enforceable, and inseparable from the architecture that follows.

 ### I. HUMAN SOVEREIGNTY — THE FIRST PRINCIPLE

 ### II.
 THE DISCOVERY — PROCEDURE IS SEQUENCE